nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 ![image](dir_structure.gif)

 ## Features
-* This entire project is comparing multiple features which are very important as part of Real Estate data analysis to filter out valid data then integrate the dataset using a simple web interface to calcuate house price predictions of Melbourne suburbs based on the Random Forest Regressor Algorithm.
+* This entire project is comparing multiple features which are very important as part of Real Estate data analysis.
+By filtering out valid data then integratingating the dataset using a simple web interface.
+That calcuates predictive house prices of Melbourne suburbs based on the Random Forest Regressor Algorithm.
 * There were two datasets used as part of this project from Kaggle:
 	* 1. Melbourne_houseing_full.csv which has data from 2016 till 2018
 	* 2. Aus-property-sales-sep2018-april2020.csv